altonhillhouse/Altonhillhouse/pizza.md

 ### Sweet Chilli Chicken
 Sweet chilli chicken, mozzarella cheese, garlic and tomato sauce. £10

-**All our pizzas are freshly made with our own homemade hand stretched sourdough base.**
+_All our pizzas are freshly made with our own homemade hand stretched sourdough base._

+**Please email to pre-book your pizza selections for your stay.**

 [back](./)